Taxation in Germany: Trade tax

+For sole proprietors and partners in partnerships, trade tax attributable to their business income may be credited against personal income tax, subject to statutory limits.
+Trade tax is not deductible as a business expense for income tax or corporation tax purposes.

 Assessment procedure

 The business entity has to file the trade tax return with the tax office, like its other tax returns.
 Taking any allowances into account, the local tax office (Finanzamt) calculates the trade earnings and then gives the applicable figure for a trade tax assessment to the local authority collecting the tax.
 The underlying profit base, as well as the book-tax differences for the local trade tax jurisdictions, may differ from that used for the corporation tax.
 On the basis of the collecting rate (Hebesatz) in force in its area, the local authority calculates the trade tax payable.

-Unincorporated enterprises

-One-man businesses and members of a partnership may deduct a large portion of trade tax from their personal income tax bill.

-Incorporated enterprises

-As from 1 January 2008, corporate entities may no longer deduct trade tax from their taxable profits.
+Property and transfer taxes

-Real property tax
+Property tax

-Municipalities levy a tax on real property (Grundsteuern).
-The tax rates vary because they depend on the decision of the local parliament.
-The tax is payable every quarter.
-In 2018, the German Constitutional Court ruled the current property tax as not in line with the constitution.
-This is because properties are taxed based on their value from the early 1960s (1930s in East Germany), violating the horizontal equity principle.
+Municipalities levy property tax (Grundsteuer) on land and buildings.
+Following a 2018 ruling by the Federal Constitutional Court, a reformed system took effect on 1 January 2025.

+Under the federal model, the tax is calculated using the assessed value of the property, a statutory measurement rate and an assessment rate (Hebesatz) set by the municipality.
+Baden-Württemberg, Bavaria, Hamburg, Hesse and Lower Saxony use their own models, while several other states apply limited variations of the federal system.